Llawhaden: History

-Llawhaden and its larger hinterland (between the Syfynwy/Deepford Brook and Eastern Cleddau) was the property of the Bishops of St David's in the later years of Deheubarth's existence.
+Llawhaden and its larger hinterland (between the Syfynwy/Deepford Brook and Eastern Cleddau) was the property of the Bishops of St Davids in the later years of Deheubarth's existence.
 The Norman Conquest of Deheubarth left the rights of the Bishops largely unchallenged, creating an effectively independent state under the Bishop's control (since Deheubarth no longer existed around it).
-In 1115, after Bishop Bernard accepted the King's suzerainty over the land, King Henry I issued a charter formally acknowledging the lands of St. David's as a Marcher Lordship - Dewisland - of which the area around Llawhaden formed a detached part.
+In 1115, after Bishop Bernard accepted the king's suzerainty over the land, King Henry I issued a charter formally acknowledging the lands of St. David's as a Marcher Lordship — Dewisland — of which the area around Llawhaden formed an exclave.

-As Marcher Lords, the Bishops of St. Davids had judicial powers over all offences (except high treason), could levy tax, issue charters, raise armies, and start wars.
+As Marcher Lords, the Bishops of St Davids had judicial powers over all offences (except high treason), and could levy tax, issue charters, raise armies, and start wars.
 Bernard built a castle at Llawhaden to protect the Llawhaden portion of his land, and the village grew up around it.
-As the chief seat of the detached part of Dewisland, he granted the settlement at Llawhaden the status of a burgh.
-As the lands north of the Preseli Hills were less fertile, and hence less hospitable, than those to the south, successive Bishops came to base their administration at Llawhaden; by the 13th century the exchequer, chancery and court of Dewisland had moved here.
-Though part of Dewisland, and ruled by the same person - the Bishop of St. Davids - the detached nature of Llawhaden and its hinterland lead to it being sometimes called the Lordship of Llawhaden, as if it were a distinct Marcher Lordship.
+As the chief seat of this exclave of Dewisland, he granted the settlement at Llawhaden the status of a burgh.
+As the lands north of the Preseli Hills were less fertile, and hence less hospitable, than those to the south, successive bishops came to base their administration at Llawhaden; by the 13th century the exchequer, chancery and court of Dewisland had moved here.
+Though part of Dewisland, and ruled by the same person (the Bishop of St. Davids), as it was an exclave it was sometimes called the Lordship of Llawhaden, as if it were a distinct Marcher Lordship.

 King Henry VIII's 1535 Laws in Wales Acts abolished the powers of Marcher Lordships; Dewisland (including Llawhaden) was merged by the Act with the adjacent Lordship of Pembroke, to form Pembrokeshire.
-The detached Llawhaden portion of Dewisland became a mere barony, and Llawhaden burgh ceased to have any administrative importance.
-George Owen, in 1603, described Llawhaden as one of nine Pembrokeshire "boroughs in decay". (note that here, borough means burgh; the term borough only took its modern meaning - Municipal borough - in the 19th century).
+The Llawhaden exclave became a mere barony, and Llawhaden burgh ceased to have any administrative importance.
+George Owen, in 1603, described Llawhaden as one of nine Pembrokeshire "boroughs in decay".
+(Here, borough means burgh; the term borough only took its modern meaning (Municipal borough) - in the 19th century).

-The settlement at Llawhaden expanded slightly across the Eastern Cleddau river, and provided the nearest church for lands to the east - part of Gwarthaf (part of Carmarthenshire); hence the parish straddled both sides of the river.
-Though the Llawhaden part of Dewisland was English speaking, like Dungleddy to its west, Gwarthaf (and most of the rest of Carmarthenshire) was Welsh speaking; the bilingualism was noted by George Owen's 1603 description, who regarded Llawhaden as one of six parishes which were "bilingual".
+The settlement at Llawhaden expanded slightly across the Eastern Cleddau river, and provided the nearest church for lands to the east: part of Gwarthaf (part of Carmarthenshire); hence the parish straddled both sides of the river.
+Though the Llawhaden part of Dewisland was English-speaking, like Dungleddy to its west, Gwarthaf (and most of the rest of Carmarthenshire) was Welsh-speaking; the bilingualism was noted by George Owen in his 1603 description; he regarded Llawhaden as one of six parishes which were "bilingual".
 The Eastern Cleddau formed the linguistic boundary, which has been fairly stable since Norman times, although, perhaps in the early Industrial Revolution when people moved to seek work, Welsh-speakers started emerging in the area around Gelli woollen mill.

 Llawhaden Bridge, to the east of the village, spans the Eastern Cleddau and is a Grade II* listed structure built in the mid-18th century.
 There are a number of other listed structures in the parish.